 Identification of an efficient symptom combination to trigger diagnostic work-up that will capture the majority of COVID-19 cases using the lowest possible number of tests would enable optimum use of laboratory and financial resources in future vaccine efficacy trials.
-Such data are scant, and triggering symptoms vary between publicly available vaccine efficacy trial protocols.
-9-13 Identification of an efficient combination of symptoms may be especially useful for vaccine developers in resource- or capacityconstrained settings.
+Such data are scant, and triggering symptoms vary between publicly available vaccine efficacy trial protocols.9-14 Identification of an efficient combination of symptoms may be useful for vaccine developers in resource- or capacity-constrained settings.
+This would also be of wider benefit in public health settings for the early detection of symptomatic SARS-CoV-2 infection.

-We aimed to simulate COVID-19 case finding in a trial population using a communitybased, prospective, observational cohort study.
-Data from UK COVID Symptom Study App14 users were used to quantify how much individual COVID-19 symptoms contribute to COVID-19 case finding and to compute the sensitivity and specificity of specific combinations of symptoms if used to trigger a RT-PCR test.
-The findings were replicated in a dataset of COVID Symptom Study App users in the United States (US).
+We aimed to simulate COVID-19 case finding in a trial population using a community-based, prospective, observational cohort study.
+Data from UK COVID Symptom Study app15 users were used to quantify how much individual COVID-19 symptoms contribute to COVID-19 case finding and to compute the sensitivity and specificity of specific symptom combinations if used to trigger a RT-PCR test.
+The findings were replicated in a dataset of COVID Symptom Study app users in the United States (US).